williamtong/TILDA_defect_classification/README.md

 ISSUES AND HOW THEY WERE ADDRESSED

 **Filter size**: Small filters make the model train faster and can allow for more numerous filters to be applied, whereas large filters may capture correlations between features that are farther apart.
-I decided to employ only two sizes of 4x4 and 8x8 because 16x16 is already the half size of the output of the penultimate conv. block (Quick experiments, not shown here, confirmed it performed worse than the 4x4 and 8x8 filters).
+I decided to employ only two sizes of 4x4 and 8x8 because 16x16 is already the half size of the output of the penultimate convolution block (Quick experiments, not shown here, confirmed it performed worse than the 4x4 and 8x8 filters).

 **Monochromity**: The as-downloaded images contain the full complement of the 3 RGB colors, all having the same values.
 I reduced the dimensions from 64x64x3 to 64x64x1.
 However, this is tricky as some libraries automatically rescale the images, which is not desirable.
 At the end, I wrote my own function to perform this task.

 **Dataset imbalance**: Each class is weighted by the inverse of its relative population during training.
 However, this is not sufficient.
-The problem is during stochastic gradient descent, the population of the minority class in each mini batch becomes so small that there is great variation from on mini batch to the next.
+The problem is during _stochastic gradient descent_, the population of the minority class in each mini batch becomes so small that there are great variations from one mini batch to the next.
 For example, the hole class has only 337 images.
 The test set has 0.1 of the population (34 images).
 If we have 32 minibatches, we will end up with only 2 hole images for each mini batch.
 The solution is we upsample/downsample each class to a reasonable number.
-In the defect detection model, we downsample the ‘good’ class to ~5120 samples, and upsample each of the defect classes to ~1240 samples (summing to ~5120 samples).
+In the defect detection model, we downsample the _Good_ class to ~5120 samples, and upsample each of the defect classes to ~1240 samples (summing to ~5120 samples).
 This way, the sample sizes are balanced, and each minibatch has a good distribution of each population.

 **Data augmentation**: It is a technique that involves generating additional images by modifying an original image, such as by flipping, rotating, reflecting, or changing the brightness and contrast of the image.
 Its use is widespread general image classification.
 However, in this case, I experimented with it and found the results to be markedly _worse_ than just simple upsampling.
 Therefore I did not employ this technique in this work.